 2. Doesn’t require much gear

-Animated videos are a good idea for business owners who live in small towns.
+Animation corporate video is a good idea for business owners who live in small towns.
 In more remote areas, access to top of the line filmmaking gear – cameras, tripods, drones – can be limited.
 Moreover, choosing to go with animation, video location and prop preparation will not be such a struggle.
-Thanks to that, the starting investment for animated corporate videos is comparably lower than that of a live action video of medium quality.
+Thanks to that, the starting investment for animated corporate videos is comparably lower than that of a live-action video of medium quality.

 Looking for filming talent is a pain in the neck.
 It’s much harder from a manager’s point of view – you have to make sure that everyone’s schedule is free on a given day.
 On top of that, you’ll have to pay your talent – for 1-5-people teams, it might be too big of an investment to afford.